Mimosa hostilis Inner Root Bark| Jurema | MHRB | Tepezcohuite | Mexico

 Our products are not certified by the FDA neither Health Canada for human consumption.
 They are sold for incense and soap making purposes, decorative purposes and/or legitimate ethnobotanical research.
 Our products are not sold and intended for human consumption.
 The information given about the plants is for academic purposes only and not intended to be used medically.
 New Herbals, its suppliers, agents, employees and distributors cannot be held accountable for any misuse of the products offered.

-Due to legislation we can not send to the following countries: Bulgary, Canada, France, Lithuania, Poland, Reunion, Russia and Ukraine
+Due to legislation we can not send to the following countries: Bulgary, Canada, France, Lithuania, Poland, Reunion, Russia, Switzerland and Ukraine